Anaji: Introduction

-Anaji is a town in the Western region of Ghana.
-It is 10 kilometres from the centre of Takoradi, the Western regional capital.
+Anaji is a town in the Western Region of Ghana.
+It is 10 kilometres from the centre of Takoradi, the regional capital.

 Boundaries

-The town is bordered on the north by Namibia (a suburb of Takoradi), to the West by Kansaworodo, to the east by Nkroful and to the South by Effiakuma.
+The town is bordered on the north by Namibia (a suburb of Takoradi), to the west by Kansaworodo, to the east by Nkroful and to the south by Effiakuma.

 Transportation

 The transportation system in Anaji is feasible.

 Education

-Schools like The Nest School Complex and St.Peters International School are some basic education schools in Anaji.